SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/prerequiste.md

     <img src="images/3.jpg"/>

-2. Run below commands for connecting to cluster using below command:
+2. Run below commands for setting the context to the existing AKS cluster:

     ```